Staff & Board

 Jessica Ritchey | Farm Educator

-Jessica grew up as in Quincy "mountain kid" and attended Feather River College before recieving her Bachelors degree in Nursing from Lewis Clark State College.
+Jessica grew up as a Quincy "mountain kid" and attended Feather River College before receiving her Bachelors degree in Nursing from Lewis Clark State College.
 She moved back to Plumas County after college and has worked as a registered nurse where her favorite part of the job has been educating and empowering patients to improve their health and well being.
 Her hobbies include crafting, gardening and looking for pine cones with her children.

 Jessica is excited to continue acute care healthcare while having to opportunity to help teach Plumas County children about nutrition, local food systems and the joy of healthy soil under your fingernails as LSFP's Farm Educator.